nowsprinting/create-script-folders-with-tests/README.md

 ### Creating DotSettings files

 And creating .csproj.DotSettings file for each assembly.
-This file is set up to make the "Namespace does not correspond to file location" inspection work as expected in JetBrains Rider.
+This file is set up to make the [Namespace does not correspond to file location](https://www.jetbrains.com/help/rider/CheckNamespace.html) inspection work as expected in JetBrains Rider.
 Do not forget to commit .DotSettings files for that project.

 Specifically, disabled the [Namespace provider](https://www.jetbrains.com/help/rider/Refactorings__Adjust_Namespaces.html) for the following folders.